tranquilit/pltis_uicomponents/README.md

 ## Compiler targets

+The source code:

-Tries to stay compatible with Lazarus 2.2.5 and FPC 3.2.0 stable versions and up.
+- tries to stay compatible with Lazarus 2.2.5 and FPC 3.2.0 stable versions and up.
-Is currently validated against Lazarus 2.3.0 (rev main-2_3-2542-gd115ec0399) and FPC 3.2.3.
+- is currently validated against Lazarus 2.3.0 (rev main-2_3-2542-gd115ec0399) and FPC 3.2.3.

 Please submit pull requests for non-validated versions.

 ## Dependencies